Maryland's High Quality Waters (Tier II)

 Maryland’s antidegradation regulations specify that the water quality of a Tier II water is considered diminished if the AC is reduced by more than 25% from the original Tier II designation baseline.
 This analysis identifies the Tier II stream’s AC threshold, which is the lowest acceptable benthic and fish IBI scores, after considering natural variability.
 MDE uses more recent MBSS data collected from the Tier II stream segment to determine if the water quality has been maintained.
 The AC analysis is a way to measure how much Tier II stream water quality can lower before it’s considered degraded.
 When data is above the AC threshold, the MDE determines that there is some capacity remaining.
 Conversely, if there is a decline in scores to a level that is at or below the AC threshold, the stream is determined to have no remaining assimilative capacity.

 Currently, 115, or 44% of all Tier II streams, have no assimilative capacity.
 Worth noting is that even if a Tier II water is degraded below the AC threshold, the water is still designated as Tier II.
-Having no capacity means that there are additional steps required in the Tier II review.

 The purpose of the Tier II antidegradation review is to prevent degradation to high quality waters as a result of permitted activities.
 The review applies to Water and Sewer Plan amendment approvals, Nontidal Wetlands and Waterways permits and authorizations, and new or modified National Pollutant Discharge Elimination System (NPDES) discharge permits.